HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-001/README.txt

 ~> make frozen-figs

-Let us send them to the processor, for timestep 90000
+Let us build up a bunch of inputs for testings.

-~> make send-frozen-rules TIMESTEP=90000

-Few zfrz-0090000-* timelines are now avialable for running a relaxation, you have to feed the X,Y input, and eventually the BMU.
 The X,Y inputs are coordinates of a point in a circle

+~> make declare-frozen-inputs
-~> make feed-frozen-inputs TIMESTEP=90000
+~> make feed-frozen-inputs

+Now, we can make a frozen test at some specific timestep.
+Let us send the corresponding gules to the processor, for timestep 29999

+~> make send-frozen-rules TIMESTEP=29999

-Now, the statistics for timestep step 90000 have been computed in timelines zfrz-0090000-*, let us visualize it.
+Now, the statistics for timestep step 29999 have been computed in timelines zfrz-0029999-*, let us visualize it.

-~> make view-frozen TIMESTEP=90000
+~> make view-frozen TIMESTEP=29999
+~> evince evince snap-029999.pdf